waterColor

 Nor Psilocin

 Derived from psilocybin, researchers believe that this compound is a potent dephosphorylated form of baeocystin.
-It was only discovered in 2017 and required further study to reveal its impact on the body.
+It was only discovered in 2017 and required further study to reveal its impact.

 Baeocystin